utshomax/postman-docs/src/pages/docs/running-collections/building-workflows.md

 ## Next steps

-After learning about how to build request workflows, you could write some scripts.
+After learning about how to build request workflows, you can write some scripts.

 * To learn more about writing pre-request and test scripts, visit [Scripting in Postman](/docs/writing-scripts/intro-to-scripts/).